LiskArchive/lisk-legacy-docs/setup/source.md

 sudo apt install postgresql-10
 ```

-After installation, you should see the postgres database cluster, by running
+After installation, you should see the Postgres database cluster, by running
 ```bash
   pg_lsclusters
 ```